The Must-do Activities in Marlborough!

 1. Explore the Marlborough Sounds

 It’s likely that you will have cruised through the Marlborough Sounds when taking the ferry to the South Island.
 Well, that was just a taste of it.
-The mountainous coastal region has much to explore in a variety of different ways.
-Take in the scenery and look out for dolphins on a scenic boat cruise or hit the popular Queen Charlotte Track, which can be either walked or biked.
-Why not take a day trip to one of the Sounds’ hidden gems, like swimming with stingrays at Lochmara, immersing in the history at Ship Cove, or watching the native birds on the pest-free Motuara Island?
+The mountainous coastal region has much to explore in a variety of diffeprent ways.
+Take in the scenery and look out for dolphins on a scenic boat cruise (more info on Viator and Tripadvisor) or hit the popular Queen Charlotte Track, which can be either walked or biked.
+Why not take a day trip to one of the Sounds’ hidden gems, like swimming with stingrays at Lochmara (more info on Viator and Tripadvisor), immersing in the history at Ship Cove, or watching the native birds on the pest-free Motuara Island (on Viator and Tripadvisor)?

 Location: Marlborough Sounds

 The Marlborough region is New Zealand’s largest wine-making region, so it should go without saying that hopping from cellar door to cellar door is a Marlborough must-do!
-Renwick is surrounded by 17 winery cellar doors all within a 5km radius, so hire a bike or jump on a mini-bus tour and treat yourself to some of the world’s finest Sauvignon Blanc!
+Renwick is surrounded by 17 winery cellar doors all within a 5km (3-mile) radius, so hire a bike (more info on Viator and Tripadvisor) or jump on a mini-bus tour (on Viator and Tripadvisor) and treat yourself to some of the world’s finest Sauvignon Blanc!
 Pick-ups from tour operators can often be organised from Picton and Blenheim.
 (And don’t forget to check out the 10 Blenheim Must-Dos too!)

 Location: Picton, Marlborough Sounds and Blenheim.